Two hours after pickup, a text goes out.

 Reviews land in your inbox, not your calendar.

-When a customer leaves a Google review, Pitlane pulls it into your inbox alongside the original service record — so you can reply from the same screen where you see the job that earned it.
+When a customer leaves a Google review, Pitlane pulls it into your inbox alongside the original service record.
+So you can reply from the same screen where you see the job that earned it.
 PitCrew AI can draft the reply in your voice, matched to the service that was done.
 You approve, it posts.